eic/epic-prod/docs/RECO/25.04.1/index.md

         BEAMGAS , Sub-directory or File Count:2
             electron , Sub-directory or File Count:1
                 GETaLM1.0.0-1.0 , Sub-directory or File Count:1
-                    10GeV , Sub-directory or File Count:3502
+                    10GeV , Sub-directory or File Count:3515
             proton , Sub-directory or File Count:1
                 pythia8.306-1.0 , Sub-directory or File Count:2
-                    100GeV , Sub-directory or File Count:5788
+                    100GeV , Sub-directory or File Count:5793
-                    275GeV , Sub-directory or File Count:14638
+                    275GeV , Sub-directory or File Count:14693
         MERGED , Sub-directory or File Count:1
             HEPMC_merger-1.0.2 , Sub-directory or File Count:1
                 10x100 , Sub-directory or File Count:2
                     1SignalPerFrame , Sub-directory or File Count:15
                     RealisticSignalPerFrame , Sub-directory or File Count:36
+    DIS , Sub-directory or File Count:3
+        BeAGLE1.03.02-1.0 , Sub-directory or File Count:3
+            eCu , Sub-directory or File Count:2
+                en , Sub-directory or File Count:1
+                    10x115 , Sub-directory or File Count:1
+                        q2_1to1000 , Sub-directory or File Count:512
+                ep , Sub-directory or File Count:1
+                    10x115 , Sub-directory or File Count:1
+                        q2_1to1000 , Sub-directory or File Count:445
+            eHe3 , Sub-directory or File Count:1
+                10x166 , Sub-directory or File Count:3
+                    q2_100to1000 , Sub-directory or File Count:586
+                    q2_10to100 , Sub-directory or File Count:586
+                    q2_1to10 , Sub-directory or File Count:293
-    DIS , Sub-directory or File Count:2
+            eRu , Sub-directory or File Count:2
+                en , Sub-directory or File Count:1
+                    10x115 , Sub-directory or File Count:1
+                        q2_1to1000 , Sub-directory or File Count:501
+                ep , Sub-directory or File Count:1
+                    10x115 , Sub-directory or File Count:1
+                        q2_1to1000 , Sub-directory or File Count:298
         CC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:2
                 minQ2=100 , Sub-directory or File Count:5096